wbdean/Beantown/README.md

 The **goal of this project** is to use data from areas and neighborhoods of cities to give insight into new locations for personal or discovery use.
 In doing so, I want to use a few measures to reflect a neighborhood:

-* How similar are the people, and how is the reception of the area.
+* How similar are the people, and what is the reception of the area/neighborhood.
 * How do living situations compare.
 * How similar is the the culture. i.e. Food, restaurants, entertainment, etc.